 Here we see that $ARAV added shares to their float in a secondary offering (to raise money) See how the price tanked and then recovered?
 Aravive, Inc. (Nasdaq: ARAV), (“Aravive”) a clinical-stage biopharmaceutical company developing treatments designed to halt the progression of life-threatening diseases, including cancer and fibrosis, today announced that it has commenced an underwritten public offering of the sale of its shares of common stock.
 In connection with this offering..

 There are high float and low float stocks.
 That can and does affect the price movement of a stock.
-If you’re learning how to invest in the stock market with little money than float can be highly effective.
+If you’re learning how to invest in the stock market with little money then float can be highly effective.

 My preference is low float stocks (sub 10 million) for scalping stocks using hotkeys.
-I typically only hold for a few candle’s because the bid ask spread is usually wide and I need to get in and out quick.
+I typically only hold for a few candles because the bid-ask spread is usually wide and I need to get in and out quick.
 I watch the volume and the price action and trade quickly.

-Again, the price of the stock can change .40 cents in a few seconds, so you need to be quick.
+Again, the price of the stock can change by .40 cents in a few seconds, so you need to be quick.
 Using hotkeys on DAS Trader is recommended.

 Penny stocks are well known for doing this.
 Go and check a penny stock chart after a public offering.
 Here’s another example below of OTlK’s offering.

 Again, check out what happens when a penny stock adds to its float with an offering.
 The float is only 9 million, but there are 18 million shares outstanding as of now.